ottramst/terraform-provider-vaultwarden/docs/resources/account_register.md

 This resource registers a new account on the Vaultwarden server.

 This resource will save the password in plain text to the state!
 Use caution!

+Requires `admin_token` to be set in the provider configuration.

 ## Example Usage